-It is important to take this opportunity to acknowledge that issues with the DHR are ongoing in multiple areas.
-While I am hopeful that the DHR system will eventually offer an improved medical record keeping function across the ACT healthcare system, I have heard many frustrations with the way it has been rolled out so far.
+I thought it important that I take this opportunity to acknowledge that issues with the DHR are ongoing in multiple areas.
+While I am hopeful that the DHR system will eventually offer an improved medical recordkeeping function across the ACT healthcare system, I have heard many frustrations with the way it has been rolled out so far.
 We often hear of the need to commit to patient-centred care, which I absolutely support in full.
 One of the surest ways to achieve that is to engage closely with healthcare workers at all levels and in all stages of reform, because they too experience a greater satisfaction in their work when delivering patient-centred care.